charlotte-2222/charlotte-2222.github.io/_posts/2025-01-16-poetry-postings.md

 *My Dear Arsonist*, what dear secrets we shared.
-Intimacy and hatred hand-in-hand, a beautiful tragedy. enveloped by hope and things left unsaid.
+Intimacy and hatred hand-in-hand, a beautiful tragedy.
+Enveloped by hope and things left unsaid.

 Mistaken for that which you are not, *My Dear Arsonist*.
 Promises of deliverance, affection and torment.